 "Why are you here?" the two white assailants shouted, hitting Amrik Singh Bal with their car and beating him so viciously they broke his collarbone.

-Though the back-to-back proximity of these incidents doesn't define the Sikh experience in Fresno — the Central Valley's Sikh population enjoys a prominence and rich history uncommon in the rest of the country — some have found cause for concern.
+The proximity of these incidents doesn't define the Sikh experience in Fresno — the Central Valley's Sikh population enjoys a level of comfort and rich history uncommon in the rest of the country — but residents are concerned about the pattern they hint at.

 You don't have to look far to see why.
 In an era when xenophobic rhetoric is being spewed by a major political party's leading presidential candidate, and when acts of violence against perceived foreigners make headlines on a regular basis, the safety of Sikh communities across the United States feels as tenuous as ever.

-Sikh men especially have made easy targets.
-Distinctive facial hair and turbans provide a glaring visual marker of difference, making them targets for ridicule, harassment and brutality in a troubling frequency of cases.
+Over this time span, Sikh men especially have made easy targets.
+Their distinctive long facial hair and turbans provide glaring visual markers of difference, making them targets for ridicule, harassment and brutality in many cases.

 The bigger story being peddled about this violence is that the perpetrators are mistaking Sikhs for Muslims.
 One man attacked in Chicago last year was reportedly called "terrorist" and "bin Laden" by his assailants, while similar slurs have been used in other cases too.